wahahachan/jpf/README.md

 ☓ Custom type: you have to write your own ostream operator

-☓ Fail safe mechanism: we **do not** provides exception throw nor compile time argument checking nor string length auto-correction
+☓ Fail safe mechanism: we **do not** provide exception throw nor compile time argument checking nor string length auto-correction

 ## License
 The jpf library is distributed under the [MIT license](https://opensource.org/licenses/mit-license.php).